Professor of Music - Trombone/Music Theory

 M.M. (music theory), University of Texas at Austin, 1987

 Ph.D. (music theory), University of Texas at Austin, 1994

 As a trombonist, Dr. Benoit has studied with Larry Campbell (LSU), Don Knaub (UT-Austin), and George Krem (Iowa City).
-He is a past member of the Baton Rouge Symphony Orchestra, the Baton Rouge Opera Orchestra, and the Texas and Pinnacle Brass Quintets (Austin, TX).
+He is a past member of the Baton Rouge Symphony Orchestra, the Baton Rouge Opera Orchestra, the Austin Jazz Orchestra, and the Texas and Pinnacle Brass Quintets (Austin, TX).

 Dr. Benoit remains active as a performer, primarily in the realm of jazz.
 He leads two period jazz ensembles.
 The first is the Foxtrot Hotshots, an ensemble which endeavors to recreate the pre-swing era jazz styles of 1910s and 20s.
 Benoit plays stride piano in this ensemble.
 The second group is the Soya Vista Jazz Orchestra, an 8-piece “big band” which performs Cool and mainstream jazz from the 1950s and 60s.
 Benoit plays trombone in this group as well as writes all of the arrangements for the ensemble.
 In addition to playing in his own bands, Dr. Benoit plays trombone in the Turner Center Jazz Orchestra and the Festival Brass Quintet, and is also a frequent substitute with the Des Moines Big Band and the NOLA Jazz Band.
 He is the former leader of the Ballyhoo Foxtrot Orchestra.